bkielbasa/developer20/content/post/writing-proxy-in-go/index.md

   - network
 ---

 Some time ago, I found a video called [Building a DIY proxy with the net package](https://www.youtube.com/watch?v=J4J-A9tcjcA).
 I recommend watching it.
 Filippo Valsorda builds a simple proxy using low-level packages.
 It’s fun to watch it but I think it’s a bit complicated.
-In Go, it has to be an easier way so I decided to continue writing series [https://developer20.com/categories/GoInPractice/](Go In Practice) by writing a simple but yet powerful reverse proxy as fast as it’s possible.
+In Go, it has to be an easier way so I decided to continue writing series [Go In Practice](https://developer20.com/categories/GoInPractice/) by writing a simple but yet powerful reverse proxy as fast as it’s possible.

 The first step will be to create a proxy for a single host.
-The core of our code will be [https://golang.org/pkg/net/http/httputil/#ReverseProxy](ReversProxy) which does all the work for us.
+The core of our code will be [ReversProxy](https://golang.org/pkg/net/http/httputil/#ReverseProxy) which does all the work for us.
 This is the magic of the rich standard library.
 The `RevewseProxy` is a struct for writing reverse proxies :) The only thing we have to do is to configure the director.
 The director modifies original requests which will be sent to proxied service.

 {{< highlight go >}}
 package main